jamesrharwood/srqr/items/synthesis_and_interpretation.md

 id: synthesis-and-interpretation
 title: Synthesis and interpretation
 ---
-**Main findings (e.g., interpretations, inferences, and themes); might include development of a theory or model, or integration with prior research or theory.**
+Main findings (e.g., interpretations, inferences, and themes); might include development of a theory or model, or integration with prior research or theory.

+## Read more

 In qualitative research the distinction between results and discussion tends to blur because analysis often involves interpretation, inference, and synthesis.
 Although most journals require separate sections for Results and Discussion, many elements of Items 16-19 could reasonably be reported in either section.
 As such, we defer to authors and editors to determine where to report these essential elements.